 18. The Price Is Right

 One of the shows in Bruce Forsyth’s game show hosting career, The Price Is Right is also one of the most successful.
 In each episode, a group of contestants battled it out to make accurate predictions on the price of certain objects.
 It has also been hosted by Leslie Crowther, Bob Warman and Joe Pasquale.

 Phillip Schofield was the host of The Cube, a show in which contestants had chance to win up to £250,000 by completing challenges from within a giant cube.
 The tasks may have looked fairly simple, but the pressure of the money and the audience, made them anything but easy to complete.

 Whoever decided to combine quizzing and darts was a genius!
 Hosted by Jim Bowen, Bullseye saw an amateur darts player team up with a quizzer where they’d have to answer questions and throw the arrows to win prizes.

 15. Wheel of Fortune

-    Essentially, Wheel of Fortune was glorified game of hangman that saw contestants compete for cash prizes, the size of which were determined by where the large wheel of fortune landed after being spun.
+Essentially, Wheel of Fortune was a glorified game of hangman that saw contestants compete for cash prizes, the size of which were determined by where the large wheel of fortune landed after being spun.
 The show proved immensely popular on both sides of the Atlantic throughout the 1990s.